-Kids should be accompanied by one parent at all times
+Kids should be accompanied by one parent or guardian at all times

 There is no specific rule on adult to child ratio when going out of the house.
 As long as as there is a parent present, it should not be an issue, especially if they are only going out for essential services.

 Kids ages 18 to 20 are still considered vulnerable